TE at a glance

-The list of TE member schools is current and provides you the contact email for every TE Liaison Officer.
+The list of TE member schools is current and provides the contact email for every TE Liaison Officer (TELO).
 TE Central does not provide any additional contact details.

 TE is available to eligible employees at member schools.
 Eligible employees are defined by the employee’s school.
 Tuition Exchange is not an employee benefit nor is it a guaranteed scholarship opportunity.

 The Export school defines the beneficiary dependent.
 Dependents can include the employee, spouse, partner, and children of the employee.
-Check with your Export employer.
-Generally, this information is found in your Employee Handbook.
+Check with the parent's Export employer.
+Generally, this information is found in your Employee or Faculty Handbook.

 TE can be a competitive award process.
 Applicants need to inquire about individual TE application dates and procedures at the Export and all Import schools where the student is considering applying to and potentially enrolling in the fall.